-Moreover, the fire/hotspot data consisted of two products of the NASA's Fire Information for Resource Management System (FIRMS) processed by the

-University of Maryland, provided as point layer files by the LANCE/ESDIS platform, covering two overlapping periods of time (NASA, 2019a,b).
-The most comprehensive dataset, labeled as "MODIS Collection 6 standard quality Thermal Anomalies / Fire locations" (MCD14ML), comprised fire data from 2000 to the present.
-The MODIS point location represents the center of a 1-km pixel containing one or more fires within the pixel.
+Moreover, the fire/hotspot data consisted of two products of the NASA's Fire Information for Resource Management System (FIRMS) processed by the University of Maryland, provided as point layer files by the LANCE/ESDIS platform, covering two overlapping periods of time (NASA, 2019a,b).
+The most comprehensive dataset, labeled as "MODIS Collection 6 standard quality Thermal Anomalies / Fire locations" (MCD14ML), comprised fire data from 2000 to 2018.
 The second product, labeled as "VIIRS 375 m standard Active Fire and Thermal Anomalies product" (VNP14IMGTML), comprised locations of fires and thermal anomalies since 2012 up to the present time.
-In this dataset, each point represents the center of fire points than the MODIS sensor.